smrchy/redis-tagging/README.md

 Those queries together with the maintenance of tables and indexes can be a pain with SQL.
 Enter Redis and its fast in-memory set opererations.

-### Redis-Tagging
+### Fast and efficient tagging

 Here is how `redis-tagging` will make the tagging of items in external databases fast and easy:

-- When storing an item in SQL you still store the tags but in a normal string field for reference and easy output. **You will no longer use this field in a WHERE-statement**.
+- When storing an item in your database you still store the tags but in a normal string field for reference and easy output. **You will no longer use this field in a WHERE-statement**.
 No additional tables for tags and tag associations are needed.
 - You post the `id`, a `score` (for sorting) and the list of `tags` to `redis-tagging` whenever you add, update or delete an item.
 The *score* could be a date timestamp or any other number you use for sorting.
-- As `redis-tagging` stores only IDs, score and tags the result of a query (e.g. all items with tags `chicago` and `rock`) is a list of IDs *but ordered correctly* by the score you supplied.
+- `redis-tagging` will output all results (e.g. all items with tags `chicago` and `rock`) as a list of IDs *ordered correctly* by the score you supplied.
-- You use this list of IDs that are returned from `redis-tagging` to grab the actual items from your database.
+- You use this list of IDs to get the actual items from your database.

+So with little changes you will end up with a lot less code, tables and need to maintain a complex structure just to support fast tagging.

 ## Installation

-### REST Interface to use *redis-tagger* from external applications (PHP, ASP etc.):

-	node server_multi.js

-then use HTTP (see **REST Interface** below).

 ### Or use it from within NodeJS: